dat2/elm-tile-game/README.md

 isometric tilemaps, this is mainly a toy project and is probably better to just make the game in 3D.

 # Assets
-The game uses the Kenney [Isometric Landscape](http://opengameart.org/content/isometric-landscape) assets right now.
+The game uses the Kenney [Isometric Landscape](http://opengameart.org/content/isometric-landscape) and [Isometric Buildings](http://opengameart.org/content/isometric-buildings-1) assets right now.
 Create an `assets` folder in the root directory of this repository, download the zip file, and copy all files from the `PNG` folder into the assets folder you just created.